 11/17/2014 – Very excited to join IBM as Chief Innovation Officer, Cloud and Internet of Things.
 Great company and phenomenal journey ahead.

 So, why did I join IBM?
-Many of you have reached out to discuss this matter and I greatly appreciate hearing from all of you.
-Here are a few of the reasons why:
+Here are a few of the specific reasons why I joined IBM:

 1. There are very few companies in the world with the depth and breadth of the technical capability that IBM has across the board.
 Touching upon all aspects of computing and now rapidly evolving into cloud computing, IoT, cognitive computing and much more…